yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - When taking input in a loop, dont print the answer & return in middle once answer is known.
 Take all the lements as input for that testcase & then print the answer.
 Otherwise the onput from current testcase will go to next testcase & will cause WRONG RESULTS.
 [Ex](https://codeforces.com/contest/1536/submission/118691508)

-- In the case of `string` problems, Though the problem looks very complicated in the beginning, If we carefully look at the constraints on the string length, & the charecters being involved in the input string, Even Bruteforce will solvce the problem since we usually have only `26` characters!!
+- In the case of `string` problems, Though the problem looks very complicated in the beginning, If we carefully look at the constraints on the string length, & the characters being involved in the input string, Even Bruteforce will solve the problem since we usually have only `26` characters!!
 [Example](https://codeforces.com/contest/1536/problem/B)

+- Moreover, sometimes, Constraints give a hint on which part of the problem can be calculated using BRUTEFORCE approach.
+[Example](https://codeforces.com/contest/1474/submission/119965586)

 - For a string of size n,
 No of substrings of length 1 is n